abhilast/cloudflare-labs/module05/README.md

 ```
 Attacker
-    â†"
+    ↓
     Tries to connect directly to 54.123.45.67
-    â†"
+    ↓
 Your firewall checks: "Is this from a Cloudflare IP?"
-    âŒ NO: Connection rejected
+    ❌ NO: Connection rejected
-    â†"
+    ↓
 Attacker gets: Connection timeout / Connection refused
-    â†"
+    ↓
-Your application never sees the request âœ…
+Your application never sees the request ✅
 ```

 ### Understanding Cloudflare's IP Ranges